arifayanidowu/souk-manager/README.md

 To use this in CodeSandbox:

-1. The WebSocket server is configured to accept connections from `https://codesandbox.io`
+1. The WebSocket server is configured to accept connections from `codesandbox`, you can check out the sandbox version of this demo ⃗ [Codesandbox](https://codesandbox.io/p/sandbox/7n9n3j?file=/index.html)
 2. The frontend will automatically connect to the WebSocket server
 3. You'll see real-time employee data updates every 5 seconds